EXPO2025 Theme Weeks

 Hiroshi Oguro

 He is a board member of the National Collagen Disease Patients Association, and the secretary of the Osaka branch.
-He is also a board member of the Japan Patient Association (JPA).
+He is also the chairperson of the Japan Patient Association (JPA).
 He lives in Sakai City, Osaka Prefecture, and is the director of the Osaka Intractable Disease Consultation Support Center.
 He was diagnosed with mixed connective tissue disease (MCTD), a type of collagen disease, in 1999, and 25 years have passed since then.
 He has national qualifications as a physiotherapist and social worker.

 View Profile